alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 ### Q: How do I withdraw my earnings?

-**A:** Earnings are paid out automatically via Stripe to the bank account you configured during onboarding.
-Check your Stripe dashboard for payout schedules.
+**A:** Your earnings accumulate as balance in your Nodexo account.
+You can withdraw this balance to your bank account via Stripe at any time through the Nodexo Console.

 ### Q: Do I need to pay registration costs still?